path2prod/java-streams/README.md

 * Process a stream of dates to find the earliest and latest dates.
 Input: List<LocalDate>

-### 12 - Complex Data Transformations
+### 12 - Advanced Collectors

-* Given a nested structure of departments with employees, calculate the average salary per department.
-Input: List<Department> where Department has name and List<Employee>, Employee has name and salary.
-* Transform a stream of transactions into a summary report showing monthly totals.
-Input: List<Transaction> with date, amount, and category fields.
+* Find the longest sequence of consecutive integers in a list of unsorted numbers.
+Input: List<Integer> containing unsorted numbers.
 * Implement a custom comparator to sort products by price, then by name if prices are equal.
 Input: List<Product> with name and price fields.
 * Create a frequency map of characters in a string, ignoring case and non-alphabetic characters.
 Input: Any string.
-* Find the longest sequence of consecutive integers in a list of unsorted numbers.
-Input: List<Integer> containing unsorted numbers.

-### 13 - Advanced Collectors

-* Create a custom collector that builds a balanced tree map from a stream of entries.
-* Implement a collector that calculates statistical summary (count, sum, min, max, average) in a single pass.
 * Write a collector that performs hierarchical grouping (e.g., by year, then by month, then by day).
 Input: List<Event> with dateTime field.
-* Create a collector that performs a running total on a stream of financial transactions.
-Input: List<Transaction> with amount field.
-* Implement a collector that creates a histogram from a stream of values.
-Input: List<Double> and number of bins.

-### 14 - Stream Performance and Optimization

-* Compare the performance of different stream operations (filter, map, etc.) with large datasets.
-* Optimize a stream pipeline that processes millions of records by reordering operations.
-* Use the appropriate specialized stream type (IntStream, LongStream, DoubleStream) to improve performance.
-* Implement short-circuiting operations to improve performance when finding first matches.
-* Measure and optimize memory usage in stream operations that process large data sets.

-### 15 - Functional Interfaces with Streams
+### 13 - Functional Interfaces with Streams

 * Create and use custom functional interfaces with streams beyond the standard ones.
 * Implement a stream operation using all four standard functional interfaces (Function, Predicate, Consumer, Supplier).